PacktPublishing/Keycloak---Identity-and-Access-Management-for-Modern-Applications-2nd-Edition/README.md

 13. Extending Keycloak
 14. Securing Keycloak and Applications

+## Chapter Summary
+### Chapter 1, Getting Started with Keycloak
+This chapter gives you a brief introduction to Keycloak and steps on how to get quickly up to speed by installing and running Keycloak yourself.
+It also provides an introduction to the Keycloak admin and account consoles.

+We’re going to cover the following main topics:
+- Introducing Keycloak
+- Installing and running Keycloak
+- Discovering the Keycloak admin and account consoles

+### Chapter 2, Securing Your First Application
+This chapter explains how to secure your first application with Keycloak through a sample application consisting of a single-page application and a REST API.

+We’re going to cover the following main topics:
+- Understanding the sample application
+- Running the application
+- Understanding how to log in to the application
+- Securely invoking the backend REST API

+### Chapter 3, Brief Introduction to Standards
+This chapter provides a brief introduction and comparison of the standards Keycloak supports to enable you to integrate your applications securely and easily with Keycloak.

+We’re going to cover the following main topics:
+- Authorizing application access with OAuth 2.0
+- Authenticating users with OpenID Connect
+- Leveraging JWT for tokens
+- Understanding why SAML 2.0 is still relevant

+### Chapter 4, Authenticating Users with OpenID Connect
+This chapter teaches how to authenticate users by leveraging the OpenID Connect standard.
+This chapter leverages a sample application that allows you to see and understand how an application authenticates to Keycloak through Open ID Connect.

+We’re going to cover the following main topics:
+- Running the OpenID Connect playground
+- Understanding the Discovery endpoint
+- Authenticating a user
+- Understanding the ID token
+- Invoking the UserInfo endpoint
+- Dealing with users logging out

+### Chapter 5, Authorizing Access with OAuth 2.0
+This chapter teaches how to authorize access to REST APIs and other services by leveraging the OAuth 2.0 standard.
+Through a sample application, you will see firsthand how an application obtains an access token through OAuth 2.0, which the application uses to invoke a protected REST API.

+We’re going to cover the following main topics:
+- Running the OAuth 2.0 playground
+- Obtaining an access token
+- Requiring user consent
+- Limiting the access granted to access tokens
+- Validating access tokens

+### Chapter 6, Securing Different Application Types
+This chapter covers best practices on how to secure different types of applications, including web, mobile, and native applications, as well as REST APIs and other backend services.

+We’re going to cover the following main topics:
+- Understanding internal and external applications
+- Securing web applications
+- Securing native and mobile applications
+- Securing REST APIs and services

+### Chapter 7, Integrating Applications with Keycloak
+This chapter provides steps on how to integrate your applications with Keycloak, covering a range of different programming languages, including Go, Java, client-side JavaScript, Node.js, and Python.
+It also covers how you can utilize a reverse proxy to secure an application implemented in any programming language or framework.

+We are going to cover the following topics and integrations:
+- Choosing an integration architecture
+- Choosing an integration option
+- Integrating with Golang applications
+- Integrating with Java applications
+- Integrating with JavaScript applications
+- Integrating with Node.js applications
+- Using a reverse proxy
+- Try not to implement your own integration

+### Chapter 8, Authorization Strategies
+This chapter covers how your application can use information about the user from Keycloak for access management, covering roles and groups, as well as custom information about users.

+We will be covering the following topics in this chapter:
+- Understanding authorization
+- Using RBAC
+- Using GBAC
+- Using OAuth2 scopes
+- Using ABAC
+- Using Keycloak as a centralized authorization server

+### Chapter 9, Configuring Keycloak for Production
+This chapter teaches how to configure Keycloak for production, including how to enable TLS, configuring a relational database, and enabling clustering for additional scale and availability.

+We will be covering the following topics:
+- Setting the hostname for Keycloak
+- Enabling TLS
+- Configuring a database
+- Enabling clustering
+- Configuring a reverse proxy
+- Evaluating your environment

+### Chapter 10, Managing Users
+This chapter takes a closer look at the capabilities provided by Keycloak related to user management.
+It also explains how to federate users from external sources such as LDAP, social networks, and external identity providers.

+We will cover the following topics:
+- Managing local users
+- Integrating with LDAP and Active Directory
+- Integrating with social identity providers
+- Integrating with third-party identity providers
+- Allowing users to manage their data

+### Chapter 11, Authenticating Users
+This chapter covers the various authentication capabilities provided by Keycloak, including how to enable second-factor authentication, as well as security keys.

+We will cover the following topics:
+- Understanding authentication flows
+- Using passwords
+- Using one-time passwords (OTPs)
+- Using Web Authentication (WebAuthn)
+- Using strong authentication

+### Chapter 12, Managing Tokens and Sessions
+This chapter helps understand how Keycloak leverages server-side sessions to keep track of authenticated users, as well as best practices for managing tokens issued to your applications.

+We are going to cover the following topics:
+- Managing sessions
+- Managing tokens

+### Chapter 13, Extending Keycloak
+This chapter explains how you can extend Keycloak, covering how you can modify the look and feel of user-facing pages such as the login pages and account console.
+It also provides a brief introduction to one of the more powerful capabilities of Keycloak that allows you to provide custom extensions for a large number of extension points.

+We are going to cover the following topics in this chapter:
+- Understanding service provider interfaces
+- Changing the look and feel
+- Customizing authentication flows
+- Looking at other customization points

+### Chapter 14, Securing Keycloak and Applications
+This chapter provides best practices on how to secure Keycloak for production.
+It also provides a brief introduction to some best practices to follow when securing your own applications.

+We’re going to cover the following main topics:
+- Securing Keycloak
+- Securing the database
+- Securing cluster communication
+- Securing applications

+### Assessments
+In this check your answers to the questions at the end of each chapter here.

 > If you feel this book is for you, get your [copy](https://www.amazon.com/Keycloak-Identity-Management-Applications-applications/dp/1804616443) today! <img alt="Coding" height="15" width="35"  src="https://media.tenor.com/ex_HDD_k5P8AAAAi/habbo-habbohotel.gif">